PhD Studentships

 PhD Studentships involve a one-step process.

-Applications will be scored simultaneously by up to two members of the Research Grants Assessment Panel (RGAP) and up to two external peer reviewers who are experts in the field.
+Applications will be scored by up to three external peer reviewers who are experts in the field and may include members of the Research Grant Assessment Panel (RGAP).

 To ensure that we fund the highest quality research, successful awards must pass a minimum quality threshold as determined by Fight for Sight's RGAP.